The Asset Tracing and Recovery Review: India

 - freezing of voting rights of shares.

-Section 66 of the IBC also provides creditors with an avenue for recovery against rogue promoters who have engaged in fraudulent activity.
+IBC also provides for treatment of fraudulent activities discovered during the insolvency process.
+Section 66 of the IBC provides creditors with an avenue for recovery against rogue promoters who have engaged in fraudulent activity.
 Under this provision, the adjudicating authority may direct contributions to a corporate debtor's estate from persons or parties who were knowingly involved in the conduct of business of the corporate debtor with the intent to defraud creditors or for any other fraudulent purpose.
 Further, the adjudicating authority may also direct contributions to the corporate debtor's estate from a director who knew or ought to have known that the commencement of insolvency proceedings was inevitable and did not exercise due diligence in minimising the potential loss to the creditors of the corporate debtor.

 As per Section 236 of the IBC, the offences identified under Chapter VI are to be tried by special courts established under the provisions of the Companies Act that may take cognisance of an offence under the IBC on a complaint made by the IBBI or the central government.
 Some of the offences proscribed under Chapter VI are: